Emoliere-s-hajimi/LZU-INFO442--MedRLVR-/README.md

 **Note——updated 5.12.2026: The dataset was collected and labbled by Tiantan Hospital, Zhulin An and Zhongfeng Kang, and it is totally  sourced ethically, with all private information about patients removed.**

-**Note:——updated 5.19.2026: The dataset is too large that even uploading 3 cases is also impossible, so we upload a case with full modalities(case1) and a case with only 2 modalities(case2), and their processed versions in /some_cleaned_examples_small directory**
+**Note——updated 5.19.2026: The dataset is too large that even uploading 3 cases is also impossible, so we upload a case with full modalities(case1) and a case with only 2 modalities(case2), and their processed versions in /some_cleaned_examples_small directory**

 ---